marioortizmanero/speedbumpapp.com/content/en/blog/opal-bought-by-meta/index.md

 imageAlt: "A blurred background of the founder in his home, with the Opal and Meta icons joined by a heart on the foreground, and the text: April's Fools edition"
 ---

-Opal is possibly the most popular screen time app on the App Store, with over 40k ratings.
+Opal is possibly the most popular screen time app on the App Store, with over 40 thousand ratings.
 In an unexpected turn of events, the company [announced on X](https://x.com/withopal/status/1907029291239383401) that it's now owned by Meta:

 [![A tweet from @withopal with the text: We’re thrilled to announce that Opal has been acquired by Meta.
 This strategic alignment allows us to scale our mission in a bold new direction: not to eliminate distractions, but to optimize them.
 Leveraging cutting-edge AI and infinite scroll technologies, we will now help users maximize their screen time with unprecedented efficiency.
 Stay focused.
 On everything. #NextChapter #MoreScreenTimeBetterYou #Opal](tweet.png)](https://x.com/withopal/status/1907029291239383401)